orctom/oh-my-zsh-theme-arrows/README.md

 # oh-my-zsh-theme-arrows

-A mixture theme between bullet-train and agnoster
+A mixed theme of bullet-train and agnoster